huangyoujianarch-source/YSM-Project/README.md

 ### 🔴 1.
 Critical Engagement Gap

-59.35% of participants are not engaged in the program.
+59.35% of participants are not engaged in the goal-setting programs.

 This suggests a major barrier in:
-- program accessibility
+- goal-setting programs accessibility
 - awareness
 - or motivation